chpc-tech-eval/scc/tutorial4/README.md

 # Checklist

-This tutorial demonstrates _cluster monitoring_ and _workload scheduling_.
-These two components are critical to a typical HPC environment.
+This tutorial demonstrates _cluster monitoring_, _data visualization_, _automated infrastructure as code deployment_ and _workload scheduling_.
+These components are critical to a typical HPC environment.

 Monitoring is a widely used component in system administration (including enterprise datacentres and corporate networks).
 Monitoring allows administrators to be aware of what is happening on any system that is being monitored and is useful to proactively identify where any potential issues may be.

-A workload scheduler ensures that users' jobs are handled properly to fairly balance all scheduled jobs with the resources available at any time.
+Interpreting and understanding your results and data, is vital to making meaning implementations of said data.
+You will also automate the provisioning and deployment of your *"experimental"*, change management compute node.
+Lastly, a workload scheduler ensures that users' jobs are handled properly to fairly balance all scheduled jobs with the resources available at any time.

+You will also cover data interpretation and visualization for previously run benchmark applications.

 In this tutorial you will: